scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 set of functions declared in the module that are pure, i.e. whose return value only depends from the value of their argument.
-This analyse depends on two other analyse, namely `GlobalEffects` that computes for each function whether this function modifies the global state (including I/O, random generators etc) and `ArgumentEffects` that computes for each argument of each function whether this argument may be updated in the function body.
+This analyse depends on two other analyse, namely `GlobalEffects` that computes for each function whether this function modifies the global state (including I/O, random generators etc.) and `ArgumentEffects` that computes for each argument of each function whether this argument may be updated in the function body.
 These three analyse works inter-procedurally, as illustrated by the following example: